floatzcss/floatz/README.md

 ##Layouting forms

 Easing the layout of forms is one of the greatest strengths and initial purposes of **floatz**.
-By adding **flz_form** to the *form* tag or any other block level HTML tag each form field spans the whole width of its parent container.
+By adding **flz_form** to the *form* tag or any other block level HTML tag each form field spans the whole width of its parent container by default.
 ```
 <form class="flz_form">
 	<label for="field1">Text Field</label>